 Every Sunday we take up a financial offering during our worship service.
-We do this NOT because we just want your money (that’s not our motivation!) but because we see giving as a form of worship.
+We do this NOT because we just want your money but because we see giving as a form of worship.
 It’s a way to declare that money is not our master and our Lord, but that Christ is.

 Jesus once said, “No one can serve two masters.
 For you will hate one and love the other; you will be devoted to one and despise the other.
 You cannot serve both God and money.”
 (Matthew 6:24, NLT) and “Wherever your treasure is, there the desires of your heart will also be.”
 (Matthew 6:21, NLT).
 Those are some pretty challenging words!

 And yet, despite this, the last thing we’d want to do is to make a new person or someone who is exploring faith feel like we just want your money.
 We count it an incredible privilege to have the opportunity to journey with you.
 So honestly, please don’t feel any obligation to give.
 Just let the offering plate go by on Sunday mornings!